7 Reasons for an Auto Insurance Rate Increase

 - Driving Under Suspended License

 If you fight a ticket in court and win, it should not affect your driving record.
-Traffic school is another option.
-Some states offer taking a course and passing a test as a way of avoiding an insurance rate increase due to traffic violations.
+Attending traffic school can be another option some states offer as a way of avoiding an insurance rate increase due to traffic violations.

 Another way to avoid an increase in insurance premium is to purchase minor violation forgiveness.
-Minor violation forgiveness is a newer bells and whistles type coverage offered by a couple of different carriers.
-Remember though, if you do purchase a product like this, understand all the guidelines, so you are not blindsided.
+Minor violation forgiveness is a newer bells and whistles type coverage offered by a few different carriers.
+If you do purchase a product like this, understand all the guidelines, so that you are not blindsided by rate increases.
 Most forgiveness packages only work for minor violations and will only apply to one violation per driver.

 If you caused an auto accident and a claim is filed, your insurance rates will more than likely be increasing.
-Some insurance companies do offer a buffer which allows for a small payout without an increase, usually under $500.
-Once again some companies do offer accident forgiveness, which allows you to have one at-fault accident claim per driver without an increase in premium.
+Some insurance companies do offer a buffer that allows for a small payout without an increase, usually under $500.
+Once again, some companies do offer accident forgiveness, which allows you to have one at-fault accident claim per policy without an increase in premium.
 However, you do pay extra for the coverage without knowing if you will ever be in an at-fault accident.
-Check with your insurance agent to see if the coverage is available and how much it will cost.
+You should check with your insurance agent to see if the coverage is available and how much it will cost.

-Comprehensive claims affecting your insurance rate is still uncommon, but some insurance companies are getting stricter.
-Rules vary per carrier so you should ask your insurance agent whether comprehensive claims will make your insurance go up.
-Most do not charge extra, but some carriers will make your insurance go up if more than $1000 is paid out or if you have more than 3 comprehensive claims within three years.
+Comprehensive claims affecting your insurance rate are still uncommon, but some insurance companies are getting stricter.
+Rules vary per carrier, so you should ask your insurance agent whether comprehensive claims will make your insurance go up.
+Most do not charge extra, but some carriers will increase your rate if more than $500 is paid out or if you have multiple comprehensive claims.

 It may surprise you that location plays a role in your insurance rate.
 Moving out of state or even moving a much shorter distance could potentially make your insurance go up.
-Insurance is often based on claims in your area, so if you live in a major metro area, it is very possible you will be paying more than if you lived in the suburbs.
+Insurance is often based on claims in your area, so if you live in a major metro area, you may be paying more than if you lived in the suburbs.

 Many insurance companies base your insurance premium on your credit score.
-At this time, California is the only state that prohibits insurance companies from using your credit score.
-If your credit score plummets, it is a possibility your insurance premium will go up.
+There are not many states that prohibit insurance companies from using your credit score.
+If your credit score plummets, there is a possibility that your insurance premium may go up.
 Check with your insurance agent to see if your credit score plays a part in your insurance rate.

-Insurance rates are definitely volatile.
-Many things go into calculating insurance rates and slight changes can make a big impact on premium.
-Knowing what will make your insurance go up will put you in a better position to prevent increases.
-Insurance companies have the ability to recalculate your rate every renewal, and sometimes a rate increase has nothing to do with your actions.
-If you see a substantial rate increase without making a single change to your policy or driving history, it is probably a good time to start shopping around for cheaper insurance.
+Insurance rates are volatile.
+Many things go into calculating premiums, and slight changes can make a big impact.
+Knowing the factors that can affect your insurance puts you in a better position to prevent increases.
+Insurance companies can recalculate your rate every renewal, and sometimes a rate increase has nothing to do with your actions.
+Remember, you are not stuck with one insurance provider—if you see a substantial rate increase without making a single change to your policy or driving history, you can always shop around for cheaper insurance.